BelmansGlenn/blop_forum/readme.md

-toastrjs gerer les messages flash
+php flasher toastr = gerer les messages flash

+Khun:

+- foundry multiple relation
+- newsletter how the client will use it
+- conf async
+- commentaires s'affichent